FAQ list for Fall 2009 AST 2002 Section 0004

 screen-grabs of your answers and of any other pages

-that MA is showing you, and save them!
+that SW is showing you, and save them!
 That way at least

 you'll have a way of showing that you actually did the